umd-mith/airwaves/README.md

 ## Publish

+The website is currently published on the MITH website at https://mith.umd.edu/airwave.
+In order to publish there you'll need to configure your SSH pubkey on the webserver.
+This can be done by adding the contents of your ~/.ssh/id_rsa.pub to the /home/ubuntu/.ssh/authorized_keys file on the wordpress.mith.us server.

-The website is currently published using GitHub pages.
-You can publish the latest code using the `publish` command:
+Once your key is set up you can publish the site using the `publish` command:

     npm run publish